cityofaustin/Residential-Permitting/_project_steps/interior-remodel/apply.md

 ## How do I submit my application?

-Intake happens during&nbsp;[Residential Plan Review](/residential/resources/contact/#residential-plan-review).
+Submit your complete permit application at&nbsp;[Residential Plan Review](/residential/resources/contact/#residential-plan-review).
 There are two ways to submit your application.

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
 * You can also save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).